 - The patient is in the “originating site” and the facility bills Q3041.
 There is small payment to the facility for that service.

 - The practitioner is somewhere else, provides the service remotely, and bills for the service.
 This is considered the “distant site.”

 - The distant site bills with place of service 02.
-The originating site is billed by the facility on an UB, and that form does not include a space for POS.
+The originating site is billed by the facility on a UB, and that form does not include a space for POS.

 - As of October 1, 2018, the GT modifier is only allowed on institutional claims billed by a Critical Access Hospital (CAH) Method II.

 What services can be provided?
-CPT® now has a symbol (star) to indicate services that can be done via telemedicine.
-CMS has other services that can be provided, including some HCPCS codes for ED visits and initial and subsequent hospital services.
+Although CPT® now has a symbol (star) to indicate services that can be done via telemedicine, for Medicare, use the CMS list.

 EXAMPLE: Patient in rural Vermont Emergency Department needs a neuropsychiatric consult.
 The ED doctor assesses the patient, and bills for her own ED visit.
 She arranges a consultation with a neuropsychiatrist in Boston.
 The Vermont hospital bills Q3041 for providing the space and equipment for the telemedicine service.
 The neuropsychiatrist bills with a HCPCS code G0425, telehealth consultation, emergency department or initial inpatient, typically 30 minutes communicating with the patient via telehealth.
 That physician uses POS 02, and modifier 95.